janchristopherbuen/seo-blog-project/seo-audit-report.md

 Example:

-`<title>SEO Basics Blog</title>`
+<title>SEO Basics Blog</title>

-The title clearly communicates the topic of the page and helps search engines understand page relevance.
-Well-structured titles improve search visibility and click-through rates.
+Title tags communicate the primary topic of a page to search engines and influence how pages appear in search results.

 ---